MarcoLodini/windows365/Windows365/link/onboarding.md

 Using this DEM account on onboard Windows 365 Link devices:

-- Enrolls the Windows 365 Link devices in a shared device mode.
 - Bypasses Intune enrollment restrictions for platforms and device limits that may be in place.
 - Doesn't require any changes to allow personal Windows devices.
-- Doesn't designate a primary user of the device.
-With no primary user, the Windows 365 Link doesn't appear in a user's list of devices in Intune, Entra, Company Portal, or other places.
+- Sets the DEM account as the primary user for the device.

 To set up a DEM account to onboard Windows 365 Link devices, follow these steps: